Deseret Limestone

 The Deseret Limestone, also known as the Pine Canyon Formation, is a geologic formation in Utah.
-It preserves marine fossils dating back to the Carboniferous period or Mississippian age.
 It was formed by the Panthalassa ocean around 340 Ma.
-Fossils are mostly of tabulate and rugose corals, and other marine invertebrates; vertebrates are represented by conodonts.
+It preserves marine fossils dating back to the Carboniferous period or Mississippian age, mostly consisting of tabulate and rugose corals, and other marine invertebrates; vertebrates are represented by conodonts.
 The Deseret is a 500-foot thick layer of dolomitic limestone with chert, with a basal layer of black shale that is host rock for many Utah caves such as Timpanogos Cave National Monument.